-"(9d) Power to Develop Exit Standards and Graduation Requirements. -

-2. The Board shall not require any student to prepare a high school graduation project as a condition of graduation from high school; local boards of education may, however, require their students to complete a high school graduation project.school."
+- "(9d) Power to Develop Exit Standards and Graduation Requirements. - b.
+The following restrictions apply to the Board regarding Algebra I and high school graduation projects: - 2.
+The Board shall not require any student to prepare a high school graduation project as a condition of graduation from high school; local boards of education may, however, require their students to complete a high school graduation